hrajchert/mddoc/README.md

-A documentation tool with no documentation... ins't that weird
+A documentation tool with no documentation... isn't that weird